 When I tell people I’m from Boston the next thing out of their mouth is usually about how much they love the city.
 I immediately follow up that question with one of my own, when did you travel there?
 What do you think their answer is every single time?
 “Summertime“.
 There is no greater city in my personal opinion than Boston in the Summer.
 Bostonians deal with snow, cold temps and lack of sunshine for pretty much 10 months out of the year I swear.
 I mean it was still snowing in April!!
 When those warm temps finally arrive, Boston knows how to take full advantage of it.
 Catch a game at Fenway, shop on Newbury street, dine outside on the rooftop overlooking the harbor, go to a local brewery, and eat all the lobster.
 If you have an extra day head to the Cape.
 Boston is the best city for a long weekend in the Summer.
 Check my Boston recap here.
 I want to go back just thinking about how much fun we had up there.

 Yes it will be hot but I guarantee you can find a cold drink to wash it down and some Creole food to make up for it.
 Being in FL with a direct flight into NOLA on Southwest, we pretty much go to NOLA at least once a year.
+It’s a great place and we always enjoy going.
+If you’re heading to New Orleans for an event at the Superdrome, it might be worth looking for some hotels near Mercedes Benz Superdome so that you’re in a good location.
 We are not huge party people but we know how to eat.
 Head to Magazine street for shopping, ride a street car and look at all the mansions, catch a live show on Frenchman street, rent a car and go out to the Abita Brewery.
 There are so many things to do in NOLA that don’t involve Bourbon street.
 New Orleans is the most perfect city for a long weekend.
 Check my NOLA travel guide here.

 Tampa/St. Pete/ Clearwater Area